 Weightless illumination, supple steam bent wood and kitchen island styling.
-We catch up with Tom to discuss the inspiration behind our latest lighting design: The Loer Pendant.
+We catch up with Tom and the design team to discuss the inspiration behind our latest Loer Lighting Range.

-The Loer Pendant has a different style to your other lighting designs - what inspired it?
+The Loer Lighting Range is a different style to your other lighting designs - what inspired it?

-TR: "Our starting point for creating the Loer Pendant was the fact we wanted to design a light that incorporated solid lengths of sustainable ash hardwood, translucent glass and brushed metallic brass; we had the materials fixed in our heads as we knew they would look beautiful together.
+DT: "Our starting point for creating the Loer Lighting Range was the fact we wanted to design a light that incorporated solid lengths of sustainable ash hardwood, translucent glass and brushed metallic brass; we had the materials fixed in our heads as we knew they would look beautiful together.

-The pendant design itself is inspired, like all our designs, by the natural world that surrounds us.
+The design itself is inspired, like all our designs, by the natural world that surrounds us.
 The Loer takes its shape from the elliptical orbits of the planets and moons that line the inner edges of our vast solar system, and the flowing curves reminiscent of the celestial movements of the sky above.
-The steam bent ash hoop reminds me of outer rings of a planet and the translucent glass orb with clouded bands of warm celestial white light, the planet itself".
+The rounded forms of sustainably sourced ash reminds me of outer rings of a planet and the translucent glass orb with clouded bands of warm celestial white light, the planet itself."

 "The aim for the design was to capture a weightless aesthetic, be handcrafted from mixed materials and be as sustainable as possible, in keeping with our other steam bent products"

-TR: "I often sketch ideas first and then once I have a few potential designs in mind, I begin experimenting in the workshop with wood and other mixed mediums to create the fluid, dynamic shapes I envisaged.
+DT: "We often sketch ideas first and then once we have a few potential designs in mind, we begin experimenting in the workshop with wood and other mixed mediums to create the fluid, dynamic shapes we envisaged.
 Each concept in this journey is captured: the shapes that work, the ones with flaws and products that need to go back to the drawing board are all recorded to use and learn from in future.